torchpipe/torchpipe/examples/vila/readme.md

 ### Features:
 - [x] A TensorRT and trace based solution with no need for `TensorRT-LLM` and `Triton inference server`.
 - [x] flash attention
-- [x] contiguous batching && load banlancing
+- [x] contiguous batching &&
 - [x] ~~PagedAttention~~ memory pool(need further thought)
+- [ ] load banlancing and batching for decoding stage

 ### limitations:
 - tokenizer is not included in C++/torchpipe.
 Only LlamaForCausalLM is finished yet.